xairy/raw-gadget/README.md

 Emulating physical devices requires a Linux board with a [USB Device Controller](/README.md#usb-device-controllers) (UDC), such as a Raspberry Pi.
 Emulating virtual devices requires no hardware and instead relies on the [Dummy HCD/UDC](/dummy_hcd) module (such devices get connected to the kernel Raw Gadget is running on).

-This repository contains instructions and [examples](/examples) for using Raw Gadget.
+This repository contains instructions instructions, [examples](/examples), and [tests](/tests) for Raw Gadget.

-Raw Gadget has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into the mainline Linux kernel in `5.7`.
-There's no need to use `5.7+` kernels; see [raw_gadget](/raw_gadget) and [dummy_hcd](/dummy_hcd) for information on how to build and `insmod` corresponding modules on older kernels.
-The modules should be compatible with kernel versions down to `4.14`; see the table below.

-Building the Raw Gadget and Dummy HCD/UDC kernel modules requires kernel headers.
-On desktop Ubuntu, you can get them by installing `` linux-headers-`uname -r` ``.
-On a Raspberry Pi, follow [these instructions](https://github.com/RPi-Distro/rpi-source).
+In addition, this repository hosts a [copy](/dummy_hcd) of the Dummy HCD/UDC kernel module for out-of-tree building.

-See the [Fuzzing USB with Raw Gadget](https://docs.google.com/presentation/d/1sArf2cN5tAOaovlaL3KBPNDjYOk8P6tRrzfkclsbO_c/edit?usp=sharing) talk [[video](https://www.youtube.com/watch?v=AT3PQjKxa_c)] for details about Linux Host and Gadget USB subsystems and Raw Gadget.
+See the [Fuzzing USB with Raw Gadget](https://docs.google.com/presentation/d/1sArf2cN5tAOaovlaL3KBPNDjYOk8P6tRrzfkclsbO_c/edit?usp=sharing) talk [[video](https://www.youtube.com/watch?v=AT3PQjKxa_c)] for details about the Linux Host and Gadget USB subsystems and Raw Gadget.

 __Note__:
-Do not use Raw Gadget in production for emulating USB devices with concrete classes.
+Do not use Raw Gadget in production for emulating USB devices with specific classes.
 Instead, use the [composite framework](https://docs.kernel.org/usb/gadget_configfs.html) or the [legacy gadget driver modules](https://elixir.bootlin.com/linux/latest/source/drivers/usb/gadget/legacy).
-Raw Gadget is intended for fuzzing and exploiting USB hosts or for proxying USB devices.
+Raw Gadget is intended for fuzzing and exploiting USB hosts or for software proxying of USB devices.

 ## Limitations

 While Raw Gadget does support emulating a wide range of USB device types, it has a set of known limitations.

-Most notably, there is no support for USB 3 SuperSpeed device emulation (see https://github.com/xairy/raw-gadget/issues/61);
+Most notably, there is no support for USB 3 SuperSpeed device emulation (see https://github.com/xairy/raw-gadget/issues/61).

 Also see [TODOs](#todo) for a list of other more minor missing features.